-We know you’re pretty upset about the leak in your shower floor, but we are determined to help you repair your leaking shower yourself so that you can SAVE $hundreds
+We know a leaking shower floor can be upsetting but we are determined to help you repair your leaking shower yourself so that you can SAVE $hundreds

 We understand the frustration you are feeling?